andrewkoji/Housing_Linear_Model_Project/README.md

 - The Durbin-Watson score is almost exactly 2, satisfying the assumption of homoscedasticity.
 - The linearity assumption was satisfied through a rigorous look at the plots and in general can be a difficult metric to validate.
 - The skew level of the data is well within the acceptable range of -2 to 2 which is a vast improvement from the original model which was originally above 10.
-- The kurtosis level is outside the acceptable range of -7 to 7 at a score of ~8.5, but however is still a major improvement from the original model.
-This is one that should be looked at later.
+- The kurtosis level is inside the acceptable range of -7 to 7 at a score of ~6.

-- The Jarque Beras score is a massive 35770 which will require further investigation for future work.
+- The Jarque Beras score is a massive 10720 which will require further investigation for future work.
 My instincts tell me there still may be some major outliers that may be affecting this score as the QQplots appear to be for the most part okay.
+- The assumption of no multicollinearity is satisfied due to the VIFs all remaining under 3 and the OLS model shows no signs as well.

 ## Conclusion

-`A positive coefficient indicates that as the corresponding independent variable increases, the square root of the price of the house also increases, while a negative coefficient indicates that as the corresponding independent variable increases, the square root of the price of the house decreases.`

-`In this model, we see that the most important variable in predicting the square root of house prices is the latitude of the house, with a coefficient of 100.368386.
-This suggests that houses located further north tend to have higher prices.
-The next most important variable is water proximity, with Water_Lake Sammamish variable having a very high coefficient of 75.729, suggesting that houses located near this lake tend to have much higher prices than other houses.
-On the other hand, the Water_Lake Washington variable has a negative coefficient, indicating that houses located near this lake tend to have lower prices than other houses.`

-`Other important variables include the grade of the house, the square footage of the house above ground, and the condition of the house, all with coefficients greater than 20.
-The number of bathrooms, square footage of the basement, and the size of the view from the house are also important, with coefficients greater than 15.`

-`On the other hand, variables such as the square footage of the garage and the presence of a nuisance nearby have negative coefficients, indicating that houses with larger garages or located near nuisances tend to have lower prices.
-The year the house was built and the longitude of the house also have negative coefficients, suggesting that older houses and houses located further west tend to have lower prices.`

-`Overall, these results suggest that there are many factors that contribute to the price of a house, and that location, house size and quality, and the presence of nearby amenities all play important roles in determining the square root of house prices.`
+The results suggest that the most influential predictors on home price are:

+`Latitude (lat)`: As latitude increases by 1 standard deviation, the price of a home increases by 16.62%.
+`Grade`: As grade increases by 1 standard deviation, the price of a home increases by 13.02%.
+`Square footage of aside from basement (sqft_above_log)`: As sqft_above_log increases by 1 standard deviation, the price of a home increases by 14.66%.
+Other predictors that have a significant effect on home price include:

+`Water features`: Lake Sammamish increases home price by 9.08%, while Lake Washington decreases it by 13.58% and Puget Sound decreases it by 3.97%.
+`School rating`: As school rating increases by 1 standard deviation, the price of a home increases by 8.51%.
+`Bathrooms`: As the number of bathrooms increases by 1 standard deviation, the price of a home increases by 4.46%.
+`View`: As the view score increases by 1 standard deviation, the price of a home increases by 4.58%.
+`Square footage of basement area (sqft_basement)`: As sqft_basement increases by 1 standard deviation, the price of a home increases by 4.04%.
+`Condition`: As condition increases by 1 standard deviation, the price of a home increases by 3.68%.
+`Square footage of the lot (sqft_lot)`: As sqft_lot increases by 1 standard deviation, the price of a home increases by 2.89%.
+`Longitude (long)`: As `longitude` increases by 1 standard deviation, the price of a home increases by .67%.
+Some predictors have a smaller effect on home price, such as `waterfront` increasing the price by 1.83%, while `floors` decreasing it by 1.93%.

 ## Recommendations

-For the purposes of Zillows ability to choose inventory in the King County Real Estate Market, I recommend looking at properties that are near Lake Sammish or that are further north that also is accompanied with a waterfront.
+For the purposes of Zillows ability to choose inventory in the King County Real Estate Market, I recommend looking at properties that are near Lake Samammish or that are further north that also is accompanied with a waterfront.
 Since the grade, condition, and number of bathrooms appear positively correlated to the price it would make sense to try and buy older homes in the aforementioned areas as older homes tend to be cheaper in terms of price.
 Taking these homes and ensuring the grade and condition are of high quality through either pre-assessed purchases or renovations, along with possibly adding bathrooms can raise the price for resell value.
 Picking houses near school districts of high rating can have an impact as well.

 Houses towards the west as well as ones that present nuisances clearly result in lower prices, so my recommendation would be to avoid buying houses that fit these parameters as it may result in "holding the bag" scenarios which could lead to longer times held with inventory.